Professor Pac-Man: Development

 The original idea for Professor Pac-Man came from world champion foosball player Johnny Lott and Ed Adlum, the publisher of RePlay.
-They approached Bally Midway, only to be told that the company had no interest.
-A few months later, Lott, working the National AMOA Trade Show in Chicago, Illinois, noticed Professor Pac-Man cabinets on display.
-He threatened legal action, and Bally Midway agreed to a royalty contract.
-The gameplay is different than Lott-Adlum proposed design, which was much closer to a traditional videogame and featured questions being eaten by the Pac-Man character instead of pellets.
+Their proposal involved traditional Pac-Man maze gameplay, with the player being prompted with a quiz question when eating a power-up.
+Midway accepted the proposal, and Dave Nutting Associates developed the game.
+However, maze gameplay was removed before release and Lott and Adlum were not notified.
 It failed to create much interest in the marketplace.

-Professor Pac-Man is based on a Zilog Z80 microprocessor running at 1.79 MHz and uses two banks of 512k ROM (more than any other arcade game from the time).
-The game was written in the Forth programming language by Rick Frankel, with graphics by Mark Steven Pierce and Sue Forner, and sound and music by Marc Canter.
+The game was written by Rick Frankel, with graphics by Mark Steven Pierce and Sue Forner, and sound and music by Marc Canter.

 Legacy

 A Professor Pac-Man character appears in the Pac-Man World series.
 He looks similar to the character depicted in the Professor Pac-Man arcade game, except with the addition of a white mustache and a design closer to the official Pac-Man design.
+Despite Ms. Pac-Man and other characters being replaced in recent titles, Professor Pac-Man remains intact, implying he lacks any legal issues despite not being originally created by Namco.